 Contemplative writing is writing from the heart.
 It has the power to surprise, reveal and liberate.
-It provides brilliant clarity.
-It allows you to discover your voice and your true self, and amazingly, to come to accept, embrace and love who you really are, just as you are and honor YOUR authentic path.
+It provides brilliant clarity and allows you to discover your voice and your true self, and amazingly, to come to accept, embrace and love who you really are, just as you are and honor YOUR authentic path.
 As a contemplative writing guide, I get to help women to experience this healing and transformative writing through contemplative writing circles, workshops and a powerful two-part personal writing experience.

 Though I will always appreciate a well-crafted sentence, contemplative writing is interested more in the process than the product.
 This is a different kind of writing than novel writing or writing for publication or for an audience.
 It is writing whatever comes off your pen without regard for grammar, neatness, syntax or self censoring of any kind.
 Sometimes, out of habit more than anything else, conscious thought is involved, but more often there’s simply a sense that you’re writing from a different part of yourself, a wiser part.
 This allows you to access parts of yourself that you aren’t able to access through speech or thinking alone.
 It gets you right to the heart of your true self.